FGaitan-proj/stmarys-app/README.md

 # St.Mary-s-App

+A tutorial video can be found here: [St.Mary's App Tutorial](StMaryTutorial.mov)

 This code was implemented in the summer of 2020, and our first attempt at developing an iOS application.